Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Conclusion and Future Research

-Our scalar-based approach could be extended to the case of fault tolerant circuits.
+Our scalar-based approach could be extended to the case of fault-tolerant circuits.
 We have an initial study in the data and syndrome error model \cite{KCL21}.
 Extending this to the fully fault-tolerant model is our ongoing work.